ThePetriGroup/Petri/PROTOCOL.md

   axis.
 - `n` – *(Client-side) nick* (text; client → server): This informs the server about the nick-name the client has chosen.
 Nick-names can be changed at any time, and other clients should be promptly informed of these changes.

   The command letter is immediately followed by the nick-name to be used, the latter being terminated by the message's end.
-- `p` – *Participation status* (text; client → server): Transferred when the client changes its "participation status"; the message contents consist of that.
+- `p` – *Participation status* (text; client → server): Transferred when the client changes its "participation status" (and during initialization); the message contents encode the actual status.

   **Participation statuses**

   - `i` – *Idle*: Not doing anything (like, before the game has been entered).
+Assumed initially.
   - `p` – *Playing*: Actively taking part in the game.
   - *Spectating might be added.*
 - `d` – *Direction* (binary; client → server): This message informs the server about the direction the client is heading to now, as well as about its speed.

   The message contents are two floats `dx` and `dy`, containing the velocity components of the client along the x and y axes in units per second.
 The